BLUEBERRY CAKE

 2 eggs

-1/2 cup light cream (I tend to use sour cream)
+1/2 cup light cream (I use sour cream)

 1/4 tsp nutmeg

 1. Preheat the oven to 350F.
-Lightly grease a 13 x 9 x 2 inch pan.
-(I used a bundt pan.
-I lost the sugar dusted on top of the batter, when I flipped the pan over to get the cake on a cake plate.)
+Lightly grease a 13 x 9 x 2 inch pan and line with parchment paper so that cake can be lifted out of the pan.
+(I used a bundt pan and lost the sugar on top of the cake, when I turned the pan over to get the cake on a cake plate.)

 3. With electric mixer at medium speed (or with a spoon), cream butter until light.
 Gradually add 1 cup sugar, beating until fluffy.